stappersg/vBook/src/reference/vSL/api/Services.md

  # Return

  * `Array of records` - an array containing the results.
+If no record is found, an empty array is returned.

  # Effective smtp stage